Broome v Cassell & Co Ltd: Court of Appeal

-The jury gave £40,000 damages.
-It is a large sum.
-How did they get to it?
-What were the facts known to them?
-These I will tell.

 Irving and Cassell appealed to the Court of Appeal, where a court constituted of Lord Denning MR, Lord Justice Salmon and Lord Justice Phillimore heard the appeal over two weeks in February 1971.
 Irving appealed against the amount of both the compensatory and exemplary damages, while Cassell only appealed against the amount of exemplary damages.
 The appellants argued that on the evidence presented at trial, their conduct did not fall within Lord Devlin's second category as set out in Rookes v Barnard, and thus no exemplary damages could be awarded.

 Exemplary damages and Rookes v Barnard

 Exemplary damages, also known as punitive damages, have long been controversial in English law.
 It was criticised on the ground that it confused civil and criminal justice: the former's purpose is to compensate and to restore, while the latter's purpose was to punish and to deter.
 Compensatory damages were a form of punishment, but one which was administered through civil justice.
 Defendants in civil cases were liable to be punished through exemplary damages, without the benefit of the safeguards that exist in criminal courts, such as the heightened burden of proof.

 In Rookes v Barnard (1964), Lord Devlin severely limited the circumstances under which exemplary damages could be awarded.
 He declined to abolish exemplary damages, because there were precedents for awarding them, and because there were at least two statutes which mentioned them by name.
 According to Devlin, they could be awarded in cases: